Roswell International Air Center: Historical airline service

-Continental Airlines provided Roswell's first commercial air service beginning on May 14, 1940 and flying a route from Denver to El Paso stopping at Colorado Springs, Pueblo, Las Vegas NM, Santa Fe, Albuquerque, Roswell, Hobbs, and Carlsbad.
+Continental Airlines provided Roswell's first commercial air service beginning on May 14, 1940 and flying a route from Denver to El Paso stopping at Colorado Springs, Pueblo, Las Vegas, Santa Fe, Albuquerque, Roswell, Hobbs, and Carlsbad.
 The aircraft used was a Lockheed Model 10 Electra.
 By 1944, Continental upgraded to Lockheed Model 18 Lodestars followed soon by Douglas DC-3's.
 The routing of the flights was changed at Hobbs to continue to San Antonio, TX, stopping at Midland/Odessa, Big Spring, and San Angelo.
-In 1948, Pioneer Airlines began service with DC-3s on a route from Amarillo to El Paso stopping at Clovis, Roswell, and Las Cruces.
+In 1948, Pioneer Air Lines began service with DC-3s on a route from Amarillo to El Paso stopping at Clovis, Roswell, and Las Cruces.
 Pioneer's service to Roswell was short lived and ended by 1951.
 Pioneer had other routes throughout Texas and was merged into Continental in 1955 which allowed Continental to begin direct flights from Roswell to Dallas via several stops, still using DC-3s.

 By late 1963, Continental had grown into a major airline and transferred all Roswell service to Trans-Texas Airways (TTa).
 TTa soon upgraded its DC-3 flights with 40-seat Convair 240 aircraft and later to Convair 600 turboprops.
 All commercial service had been flown from Roswell's Municipal Airport on the northwest corner of the city until 1968 when all service was moved to the current airport, the former Walker AFB, with much longer runways.
 By April 28, 1968, TTa introduced 75-seat Douglas DC-9-10 jets on a Santa Fe - Albuquerque - Roswell - Abilene - Dallas - Houston route which was Roswell's first jet service.
 In early 1970, the DC-9 flight routing was changed to Los Angeles (LAX) - Albuquerque - Roswell - Midland/Odessa - Dallas - Houston providing Roswell with one-stop jet service to both Dallas and Los Angeles.
 TTa was renamed Texas International Airlines (TI) in 1969 and continued to serve Roswell with DC-9s and Convair 600s, the latter providing service to Amarillo, Lubbock, and El Paso.
 Passenger traffic at Roswell had increased dramatically with the DC-9 jets and a new and much larger terminal building opened in 1975.
 In the late 1970's, TI began retiring the Convair 600 turboprops, and by spring 1979, the carrier had only one flight from Roswell to Albuquerque continuing to Dallas/Ft.
 Worth and Houston on a 100-seat McDonnell Douglas DC-9-30.
 On October 1, 1979, Texas International ceased serving the airport.
 All service had now been transferred to commuter airlines which operated much smaller aircraft and only provided service as far as Albuquerque, El Paso, Amarillo, Lubbock, and Midland/Odessa requiring passengers to change planes onto another airline to travel to any larger hub city.
 During the 1960s and 1970s, Roswell also saw supplemental regional service by a few other commuters; Bison Airlines (1963/1964), Trans Central Airlines (1970), and home-based Roswell Airlines (1975–1978).